goboomtown/microConnect-android/README.md

 For chat to work, **microConnect-android** requires you specify the member and user information of the person using your app.
 This information can be obtained as follows:

 1. Log onto the Admin Portal (https://admin.goboomtown.com)
-1. Click "Providers" in the left menu
+1. Click _Orgs_ in the left menu
-1. Find and double-click your provider to show the "Edit Provider" window
+1. Find and double-click your organization to show the _Edit Partner_ window
-1. Click "Members" along the top of the "Edit Provider" window
+1. Click _Customers_ along the top of the _Edit Partner_ window
-1. Find and double-click the appropriate member from the list to show the "Edit Member" window
+1. Find and double-click the appropriate member from the list to show the _Edit Customer_ window
-1. The `Id` field of the Member Info section contains the value to use for BTConnectHelpButton `membersId`
+1. The _Id_ field of the Member Info section contains the value to use for _BTConnectHelpButton#membersId_
-1. Click "Locations" along the top of the "Edit Member" window
+1. Click _Locations_ along the top of the _Edit Customer_ window
-1. Find and double-click the appropriate location for the user of your app to show the "Edit Member Location" window
+1. Find and double-click the appropriate location for the user of your app to show the _Edit Customer Location_ window
-1. The `Id` field of the Location Information section contains the value to use for BTConnectHelpButton `membersLocationId`
+1. The _Id_ field of the Location Information section contains the value to use for _BTConnectHelpButton#membersLocationId_
-1. Click "Discard & Close" in the lower right to return to the "Edit Member" window
+1. Click _Discard & Close_ in the lower right to return to the _Edit Customer_ window
-1. Click "Users" along the top of the "Edit Member" window
+1. Click _Users_ along the top of the _Edit Customer_ window
-1. Find and double-click the user of your app to show the "Edit Member User" window
+1. Find and double-click the user of your app to show the _Edit Customer User_ window
-1. The `Id` field of the Member User Info section contains the value to use for BTConnectHelpButton `membersUsersId`
+1. The _Id_ field of the _Customer User Info_ section contains the value to use for _BTConnectHelpButton#membersUsersId_

 ## BTConnectHelp